What you will have to pay

 The council must tell you how much they think your care will cost.
 If they are contributing towards the costs, this amount is called your personal budget and you have the right to decide how it should be spent.
 You could receive direct payments from the council and organise your own care services if you prefer.

 If you’re paying for your care yourself, you can still ask the council to organise care services for you.
-They can charge you a fee for this.
+They must help you if you ask them to, but they can charge you a fee for this.

 If you disagree with the council’s assessment

-The council should give you the information about your assessment in writing.
+The council should give you the information about your assessment in writing, and your care plan if they are meeting your needs.
 If you’re not happy with the reasons for their decisions, you have the right to request a review.
 If you’re still not satisfied, you could use the council’s complaints procedure to make a complaint.